effekt-lang/effekt-website/docs/concepts/effect-safety.md

   div(sum, count.toDouble)
 }
 ```
-Here, the block passed to `foreach` _does_ use another effect, namely the `Exc`
+Here, the block passed to `foreach` _does_ use another effect, namely the `exc`
-effect.
+effect operation.
 In fact, Effekt encourages a different reading of signatures of effectful
 functions, similar to "contracts":